Activities

 • Waterfoot Village & public houses - 1 kilometre

-• Two award winning restaurants - 5 minutes by car
+• One award winning restaurant - 5 minutes by car

 • Cushendall village, golf and fishing – 7 minutes by car